-Description of the project Pilot testing of CAM NC: harmonisation of capacity allocation mechanisms in the gas interconnections in the whole South region by 2014.
-Significant achievements and state of play Obstacles or delays in the implementation Potential divergences with the related FG-NC Not applicable (not started yet) Actions to overcome obstacles or delays, and potential divergences with the related FG-NC Not applicable (not started yet) Comments
+proposals in the next SGRI meeting.
+The draft South CAM Roadmap was submitted to public consultation in March 2013, and after being amended and updated with comments received, has been published in ACER website.
+This South CAM Roadmap will be integrated in the next version of the wider, EU-wide CAM Roadmap under implementation since March 2013.
+Obstacles or delays in the implementation Not applicable (not started yet) Potential divergences with the related FG-NC Not applicable (not started yet) Actions to overcome obstacles or delays, and potential divergences with the related FG-NC Not applicable (not started yet) Comments

 Project 5 Bundled Product - pilot at Lasów IP (NW-SSE) Description of the project The firm capacity from the German market area GASPOOL to Poland will be offered by auctions organized in line with NC CAM.
 The first 3 quarters of 2014 will be offered during auctions organised in June 2013.
 Only quarterly products will be offered.
 The project covers all capacity at Lasów IP which can be bundled for the gas year 2013/2014.
-Significant achievements The concept of the pilot project prepared by TSOs was and state of play accepted by both NRAs involved.
-The steps taken so far for the implementation of the project have been as follows: - A consultation process (with stakeholders) took place from 5 to 23 November 2012.
-A separate workshop was held in Warsaw on 15 November 2012.

-- TSOs analysed and discussed the outcome from the consultation process and published the summary of stakeholder responses.
+Significant achievements and state of play The concept of the pilot project prepared by TSOs was accepted by both NRAs involved.
+The steps taken for the implementation of the project were as follows: - A consultation process (with stakeholders) took place from 5 to 23 November 2012.
+A separate workshop was held in Warsaw on 15 November 2012. - TSOs analysed and discussed the outcome from the consultation process and published the summary of stakeholder responses.
 In parallel to this process, the Cooperation Agreement was concluded. - TRAC-X was renamed into PRISMA starting from 1 January 2013.
-The Service Agreement with the platform was finalised. - The contractual aspects and framework (Cooperation Agreement, Specific Terms & Conditions, Shippers Manual, etc.) have been consulted with the market during Q1 2013 and published at both TSOs' websites at the end of March 2013. - The first (pilot) auction of quarterly products are planned to be held on 3 June 2013.
-Further details will be published in the Auction Calendar published on the platform. - Later on, yearly, monthly and day-ahead products will be offered in subsequent months.
-Obstacles or delays in the Currently not known. implementation · Potential divergences with Currently not known. the related FG-NC Alace a Actions to overcome None. obstacles or delays, and potential divergences with the related FG-NC Comments The aim of the project is to gain experience before the NC CAM enters into force.
+The Service Agreement with the platform was finalised. - The contractual aspects and framework (Cooperation Agreement, Specific Terms & Conditions, Shippers Manual, etc.) have been consulted with the market during Q1 2013, agreed upon by both NRAs and published at both TSOs' websites at the end of March 2013.
+Obstacles or delays in the The first (pilot) auction of quarterly products was held on 3 June 2013.
+The first three quarters of 2014 - with 57 980 kWh/h (5 200 m3/h) for each quarterly product - were auctioned on the PRISMA platform.
+All three auctions have been carried out properly.
+Yearly, monthly and day-ahead products are planned to be offered in subsequent months.
+Currently not known. implementation

+Potential divergences with Currently not known.

+the related FG-NC ·

+Actions to overcome None.

+obstacles or delays, and

+potential divergences with

+the related FG-NC

+Comments The aim of the project is to gain experience before the NC

+CAM enters into force.